footnerd2/Health-Protocol/README.md

 Pod size: dynamic, even number.

-1st day of each month: Learning pods begin
+Application deadline: last day of each month (midnight EST)

-Application deadline: Last day of the month
+Pods begin: 21st day of each month

 (insert all relevant points from Nov 7 call summary)